Aboutbb/Google-Cloud-Server/README.md

 Here is step-by-step instruction how to set up google virtual machine with 300$ free credits (with this settings enough for 1.5 month)
+	**phone and credit card needed!**
 	Dont Forget to unsubscribe after war is over!!!

 ## Google cloud serivce:
 1. Go to: https://cloud.google.com/